AstR0x/best-library/README.md

 ##### Returns

-    (number): Returns factorial of a number
+    (number): Returns the factorial of a number

 ##### Examples